Production type: Oil

 Total, the Nigerian Content Development Monitoring Board (NCDMB) and the main project contractors have set themselves an ambitious objective: to train more than 200 Nigerian students as engineers and technicians, in order to develop their skills and improve their career prospects.

-Today, more than half of the people involved in building the project infrastructure are Nigerian, and close to 75% of the hours worked on the project have been onsite in Port Harcourt or in Lagos.
+More than half of the people involved in building the project infrastructure were Nigerian, and close to 77% of the hours worked on the project have been onsite in Port Harcourt or in Lagos.

 Lastly, infrastructure in the country has been extended and enhanced, notably via the construction of a 500-meter-long dock to assemble the FPSO.
 Once it has served this purpose, the dock will be available for other industrial projects.